MICHEL MARTIN, HOST:

 HARRIS: That is correct, but it did not leave the law without defense.
 There are two Virginia court clerks who were charged with the statutory duty of dispensing marriage licenses.
 And they are represented by counsel at the federal appeals court who are fighting for reversal of Judge Allen's ruling earlier this year that threw out Virginia's ban.

 SAVAGE: I think the case that most people have watched is the one from Utah because - a very conservative state.
 A federal judge there struck down the - its ban on gay marriage.
-The state of Utah very much wants to defend that, and he is, which I think is important.
-The Supreme Court is going to want to have a case where there's a strong argument on both sides.
+The state of Utah very much wants to defend that - and is, which I think is important.
+The Supreme Court's going to want to have a case where there's a strong argument on both sides.
 And Utah is going to defend its law.
 It was argued...

-MARTIN: When you say strong argument, you mean a strong legal argument or strong advocates, where people will perceive - the public will perceive it as a fair and a vigorous contest.
+MARTIN: When you say a strong argument, you mean a strong legal argument or strong advocates, where people will perceive - the public will perceive it as a fair and a vigorous contest?